NerdUnited-SysOps/blockfabric-ceremony/README.md

 Physical space description

+## Aegis Secure Key
-A note on the Aegis Secure Key, this device is FIPS 140-2 Level 3 certified.
+The Aegis Secure Key is FIPS 140-2 Level 3 certified USB storage device.
 FIPS 140-2 is a U.S. government computer security standard used to approve cryptographic modules.
 The device has an internal rechargeable battery with a smart-charging circuit.
 The manufacturer indicates that the battery should last 3 years in storage.
-If the battery becomes depleted, the information contained on the device is not compromised, requiring recharging by USB before attempting to unlock it.
+If the battery becomes depleted, the information contained on the device is not compromised, the device requires recharging by USB before attempting to unlock it.
 The device implements a “Brute Force” defense mechanism.
 After 3 unsuccessful attempts the device implements a time delay, after 10 attempts the device locks itself, after 20 unsuccessful attempts to unlock all data is cryptographically wiped and rendered unretrievable.
 In other words, do not lose your PIN.
 If you have concerns about this device once you have taken custody of the secrets you may move the information to a device of your choosing.

 Physical controls